Curriculum Rationale in: ICT

 KS3 Curriculum Overview

 Whatever your chosen career path or interest, ICT is used in all areas of society.
 Studying this subject can enhance your chances of employability and work within different sectors.
-Studying this subject allows collaboration with others, solve complex problems, critical thinking, develop different forms of communication and leadership skills.
-The aim of this curriculum is to extend the skill set of students and to develop high level of expertise in a variety of ICT or Computer Science areas.
-The units studied at Key Stage 3 will provide a foundation into Key Stage 4 providing a detailed grounding if they opt into selecting ICT.
-Over the two years they will study E-Safety, Spreadsheets, Databases, Operating Online, Presentations, Knowledge of Computing, Web Design, Digital Graphics and Creating A Digital Video.
+Studying this subject allows collaboration with others, develops skills to solve complex problems, critical thinking and enables you to develop different forms of communication and leadership skills.
+The aim of this curriculum is to extend the skill set of students and to develop high levels of expertise in a variety of ICT or Computer Science areas.
+The units studied at Key Stage 3 will provide a foundation into Key Stage 4, providing a detailed grounding for those who opt into selecting ICT in KS4.
+Over the two years, they will study E-Safety, Spreadsheets, Databases, Operating Online, Python programming, Kodu gaming, Knowledge of Computing, Web Design, Digital Graphics and Creating A Digital Video.
+Topics are covered in lessons and as half-termly homework packs, which ensures all students are given a breadth of knowledge, understanding and skills to achieve their end of year targets.

-Year 9 is an important transition for our students as it is the start of their GCSE equivalent qualification.
-As a department, we believe it is important to give a three-year programme at Key Stage 4 rather than two years to ensure students have the necessary time to learn the skills needed.
-During year 9 students will learn about digital graphics and then create digital graphics based on a client brief provided by the OCR exam board.
-On the completion of this unit, it then prepares students for what is ahead in Year 10 and 11.
-During this unit it allows students to be creative and the ability to express themselves.
+Year 9 is an important transition for our students as it is when they will start to cover skills for their GCSE equivalent qualification.
+As a department, we believe it is important to give a three-year programme at Key Stage 4 rather than two years to ensure students have the necessary time to learn the skills needed before beginning the course.
+The first term of year 9 is designed to bring all pupils to an equal starting point so that no learner is missing the key knowledge and skills required for a solid foundation upon which to build.
+During Year 9, students will then learn and create digital graphics based on a client brief provided by the OCR exam board.
+This unit then prepares students for what is ahead in Year 10 and 11.
+During this year, students can be creative and to have the ability to express themselves using software to generate ideas and become independent.

 KS4 Curriculum Overview